kingfuzz/0-Programmer/README.md

 * Make it possible to enable/disable the 0-Coast arpeggiator. **[DONE]**
 * Add end-2-end integration test: Simulate button press, verify that correct message is in buffer. **[DONE]**

 A quick note on controlling the 0-Coast.
-The application has no way of knowing the state of the 0-Coast, ie. it can't read data only send.
-0-Coast will save parameter changes, so this is likely to happen.
+The application has no way of knowing the state of the 0-Coast, ie. it can't read data, only send.
+0-Coast will save parameter changes, so some out-of.sync scenario between the programmwe and the device is likely to happen.
 So, how do we ensure sync?
 We could reset all parameters, when the app loads - but that could be annoying as well.
 A reset button?

 Stuff to add: